jsapp21/dev-exercise/README.markdown

 - packages your solution into a `.tar.gz` file named `dev-exercise-submission.tar.gz`
 - excludes any unnecessary folders and files (`node_modules`, `dictionary.json`, `.git`)

+Or, if you are on a non-Unix/MacOS system, please add your solutions to a zip file, excluding `node_modules` and `.git` if applicable.

-In the email from BenchPrep's recruiting team that directed you to this Github exercise, there is a link which you should use to upload `dev-exercise-submission.tar.gz`.
+In the email from BenchPrep's recruiting team that directed you to this Github exercise, there is a link which you should use to upload your archive.

 Please do not include any personal identifying information (PII).
 Incomplete submissions will not be reviewed.